jeffreycklo/sql-workshop/README.md

 4. On the top left, click "File", "Open DB" then open the `Northwind_altered.sqlite` file.

 A set of full slides will be uploaded here after the workshop.

+N.b. the `Northwind_altered.sqlite` file was altered for the purposes of the workshop, in particular to be consistent with the ERD diagram conventions.
+The original file by jpwhite3, who converted to the .sqlite format from the original Microsoft Access sample database called "Northwind", can be found [here](https://github.com/jpwhite3/northwind-SQLite3/blob/master/Northwind_small.sqlite).